 Credit: Ashraf Hendricks (September 2019)

-Aware that much of the existing data, including various gender and diversity inequality indices, provide insufficient insight into socio-cultural complexities, nuances, and invisible barriers
+Aware that much of the existing data, including various inequality indices, provide insufficient insight into the socio-cultural complexities, nuances, and invisible barriers that hinder transformative change

-Frustrated by the fact that crucial beyond-the-surface insights are often missed by normative ways of looking and listening that reflect the very status quos and prejudices that need to change
+Frustrated by the fact that crucial beyond-the-surface insights are often missed by normative ways of looking and listening that reflect the very status quos and prejudices that shape inequality

-EthnoEquity comes forward at a critical time with crucial expertise to inform and evaluate gender and diversity related equity and inclusion (GDEI) interventions aimed at meaningful social and culture change.
+EthnoEquity comes forward at a critical time with crucial expertise to inform, evaluate, and document processes and practices of change.

 How we work